 Leon (Bradley Cooper) makes his living chasing ambulances and the like as a freelance photographer trying to get that right shot to tide him over while he chases his real dream as a photo artist.
-Leon’s girl Maya (Leslie Bibb) loves her some Leon and just wants to see her man happy so she consults with their mutual friend Jurgis (Roger Bart) who has a connect or two so that Leon can finally get this artistic career he so badly craves off the ground.
-This leads to meeting the supreme patron of arts Susan Hoff (Brooke Shields) who is less than impressed with Leon’s work, but still seeing some potential.
+Leon’s girl Maya (Leslie Bibb) loves her some Leon and just wants to see her man happy, so she consults with their mutual friend Jurgis (Roger Bart) who has a connect or two so that Leon can finally get this artistic career he so badly craves off the ground.
+This leads to meeting the supreme patron of arts, Susan Hoff (Brooke Shields), who is less than impressed with Leon’s work, but still sees some potential.
 He just has to be bolder and braver in capturing his subjects of the city of New York that he loves so much.

-Despite some of the issues I had with the story in ‘The Midnight Meat Train’ it was still a very effective horror gore fest that even managed to toss in some legitimate suspense in its running time which is relatively rare to see nowadays and always good to see.
+Despite some of the issues I had with the story in ‘The Midnight Meat Train’ it was still a very effective horror gore fest that even managed to toss in some legitimate suspense in its running time which is relatively rare to see nowadays, and always good to see when it does happen.